Howard Hawks: Silent films (1925–1929)

 Trent's Last Case is an adaptation of E. C. Bentley's 1913 novel of the same name.
 Hawks considered the novel to be "one of the greatest detective stories of all time" and was eager to make it his first sound film.
 He cast Raymond Griffith in the lead role of Phillip Trent.
 Griffith's throat had been damaged by poison gas during World War I, and his voice was a hoarse whisper, prompting Hawks to later state, "I thought he ought to be great in talking pictures because of that voice."
 However, after shooting only a few scenes, Fox shut Hawks down and ordered him to make a silent film, both because of Griffith's voice and because they only owned the legal rights to make a silent film.
 The film did have a musical score and synchronized sound effects but no dialogue.
 Due to the failing business of silent films, it was never released in the US and only briefly screened in England where critics hated it.
 The film was believed lost until the mid-1970s and was screened for the first time in the US at a Hawks retrospective in 1974.
 Hawks was in attendance of the screening and attempted to have the only print of the film destroyed.
-Hawks's contract with Fox ended in May 1929, and he never again signed a long-term contract with a major studio.
+Hawks' contract with Fox ended in May 1929, and he never again signed a long-term contract with a major studio.
 He managed to remain an independent producer-director for the rest of his long career.